jasminajovanovic/IMR/README.md

 ## Project Description:

-The United States has a higher Infant Mortaility Rate than any other wealthy country in the world.
+The United States has a higher Infant Mortaility Rate than any other developed country.
 We set out to investigate the causes of Infant Deaths in the United States and the associated factors.

 ![IMR, US vs Other Countries](Images/imr_by_country.png)

-## Research Questions to Answer:
+## Research Questions:

 * What are the leading causes of infant deaths in the US?
 * Is there a correlation between poverty and IMR?